 Did you know that the first female millionaire, Madam C. J. Walker made her fortune from the sale of a relaxer?

 No more denial, the good fight has been won in some territories enough to proudly wear and flaunt the African heritage today.

-So let us gather round and discuss Nigerian virgin hair styles.
-No one can tell cause no one will do nothing and we will lose nothing.
+So let us gather around and discuss Nigerian virgin hairstyles.
+No one can tell cause no one will do anything and we will lose nothing.

 What Are Nigerian Virgin Hair Styles?